ihelpu-tech/graylog-kubernetes/docs/install.md

 View the [Mongo Update/Install Documentation][mongoinstall] for information about upgrading the operator.

-Optional: View the docs on how to [test the MongoDB connection][testmongo]

 ### Install MongoDB Resources
 *Elements taken from the [mongo deploy docs][mongodeploy]:*